selinekarabulut/portfolio/README.md

 Hello!
 I like applying inferential and predictive statistical models to economic, political, and institutional data.
 I also have significant experience with data cleaning, data management, and statistical programming.

-**Technical Skills:** Python, R, AWS, GCP, Spark, Mongo, SQL, Git, Tableau
+**Technical Skills:** Python, R, AWS, GCP, Spark, SQL, NoSQL, Git, Tableau

 ## Education
 - University of California Santa Barbara